 If an individual inherits two copies of the mutant gene, they are considered “homozygous” and have more severe manifestations of the disorder.

 Recessive disorders e.g. Sickle cell disease

 The manifestations of the disorder are observed only when an individual inherits two copies of the mutant genes i.e. homozygous.
-The presence of a single healthy gene is sufficient to mask the effects of the mutant gene but if both genes are abnormal, then symptoms of the disease become manifest.
+The presence of a single healthy gene is sufficient to mask the effects of the mutant gene, but, if both genes are abnormal, then symptoms of the disease appear.
 Recessive disorders are likely to occur in consanguineous relationships i.e. if the parents are related.
 The chances of inheritance of this defective gene are 25% during pregnancy when both the parents are carriers of the mutated gene.

 X-linked disorders e.g. Hemophilia